Explain why some frogs are fluorescent in the dark?

 5

-Frogs are fluorescent due to the presence of pigment molecules in their skin that react to ultraviolet light by emitting visible light.
+Frogs become fluorescent due to the presence of specific molecules in their skin that can absorb ultraviolet light and reemit it as visible light.
+This biological phenomenon, known as fluorescence, is often associated with particular proteins or pigments.

 Natural Sciences